 The walk up Blea Rigg from Langdale is full of character.
 The rugged terrain is typically lakes, rocky knolls and hidden hollows full of interest.
-As ever it is the outstanding views you will remember.
+As ever though it is the outstanding views you will remember.

 Leave the clouds behind and choose a clear day.
 This makes sense on most walks but the navigation is distinctly tricky in the cloud.
 The views are superb as well.

 Blea Rigg is an excellent fell to practice your compass work.
 The rugged ground and lack of paths on the ground makes it important to be heading on a suitable compass bearing in the mist.
 The overall bearing on the ridge is roughly 300 degrees.

 Your email address will not be published.
 Required fields are marked *